-The lecture notes have been updated to today's lecture, see below.
+The lecture notes have been re-updated, see below.
+Please check the Changelog.

 The second partial test will take place on Friday 21 december from 5:30pm to 7:30pm in room B107.